ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 #### Decimal: High Precision, Financial Calculations

 `Decimal` is specialized for handling financial calculations where accuracy is paramount.
 It offers a high degree of precision, especially for numbers with a large number of decimal places.
-However, it is less computationally efficient than `Double` or `Float  due to its focus on accuracy. `Decimal` is a base-10 number representation that provides high precision, so you can store a lot of numbers.
+However, it is less computationally efficient than `Double` or `Float` due to its focus on accuracy. `Decimal` is a base-10 number representation that provides high precision, allowing you to store a lot of numbers.

+To create a `Decimal` value, you can use the following syntax:

 {%- highlight swift -%}
 let decimalNumber: Decimal = 0.00001
 {%- endhighlight -%}

-#### The assigned numbers are the same, what changed?
+#### Type Annotations

-As you can see in the samples above, there is only one keyword that changed in these examples: the type.
-Here the type define what kind of numeric value you'll store.
-This is called "type annotations", and you can do it for all data types or structures.
+As you can see in the samples above, there's only one keyword that changed in these examples: the type.
+Here, the type defines what kind of numeric value you'll store.
+This is called "type annotations," and you can use it for all data types or structures.

-You can just create a numeric value just create a variable and assign a value, but it will be created as a `Double` type.
+You can create a numeric value simply by creating a variable and assigning a value, but it will be created as a `Double` type by default.

 ### Bool: For Logical Values